How do malware evade analysis?

 Packer Detection #

 I looked at how packer detection tools work and the patterns that they detect.
 Most common packer detection tools use a simple byte string matching (with wildcards).
 It then becomes possible to do assembly-level changes to the instructions that can change the byte string without affecting the behaviour.
+Once the byte string changes, the sequence scanners fail to detect matches.

 For example,